Possession of marijuana in Minnesota is sometimes a crime

 The government will often attempt to prove knowing possession with circumstantial evidence (“constructive possession”).
 This is indirect evidence that they assert supports an inference of knowledge.

-But frequently circumstances also support an inference of a lack of knowledge.
+But by definition, an inference can support more than one conclusion.
+And frequently circumstances also support an inference of a lack of knowledge.

 Where an inference of innocence is possible from circumstantial evidence; the law requires the jury to conclude the accused is not-guilty.